Invernisoft-Inc/neovim-conf/README.md

 2. having it always show (automenu needs to be removed)
 3. having the auto menu + copilot on manual trigger + supertab for Tab key + ultisnips

-Ideas:
+#### Ideas / TODOs:
-    - do not use Enter for accept, use a specific key, which will be the same for other features like ultisnips
+- do not use Enter for accept, use a specific key, which will be the same for other features like ultisnips imap <silent><script><expr> <C-J> copilot#Accept("\<CR>") let g:copilot_no_tab_map = v:true

+- [ ] Wow ChatGPT full featured plugin: https://github.com/jackMort/ChatGPT.nvim

+- Add a toggle of autosuggestions: :lua  require("copilot.suggestion").toggle_auto_trigger()
+    - also show :Copilot status   in the notification window
+- Important, be updated from this needed WIP feature: https://githubnext.com/projects/copilot-view/

 ### BUGS:
 - [X] Something in our configs makes that when we :split, and close one buffer, the highlight of the actual linenumber is lost
+- [ ] BASH syntax: Make sure the issue is with the bash syntax and not with the bash LSP first, if so, /usr/lib/elive-tools/functions shows false positives, report them to https://github.com/nvim-treesitter/nvim-treesitter/issues?q=is%3Aissue+is%3Aopen+bash  - or better: https://github.com/tree-sitter/tree-sitter-bash/issues
+- [X] j & k in Normal mode scrolls as normal lines, we want to scroll real lines instead (at least me)
+    - it is not a bug because it doesn't happens when pressing 10k or similar, description link included

+### Bugs (possible) to check:
+- [ ] fonts compatibility? over terminology, urxvt, ssh, tmux, etc
+- [ ] syntax working for special files: c (improved, equivalentinvim vim-syntax-extra), edc, markdown, asciidoc
+- [ ] Showing tabs can be annoying especially when copying the text, check vimrc conf to compare
+    - set a hotkey to remove all visuals (linenumbers, tabs, etc) and to re-enable them

 #### Plugins
 - [X] PHP & Javascript good support